-For the first year of the Graduate entry scheme, you will have to self-fund the first £3,465 in fees.
+For the first year of the Graduate Entry Medicine, you will have to self-fund the first £3,465 in fees.
 You can take out a Tuition Fee Loan to cover the remaining balance via your student finance service.

 Help with living costs

 You can apply for a Maintenance Loan only to help with living costs.

 These are the rates of Maintenance Loan via Student Finance Wales and England for living away from the parental home.

 |Maintenance Loan via Student Finance Wales||Amount per year|

 |Not income assessed||£8,810|

 |Maintenance Loan via Student Finance England||Amount per year|